 About Atta cephalotes

-Leaf-cutter ants, such as Atta cephalotes, are one of the most important herbivorous insects in the neotropics.
+Leaf-cutter ants, such as Atta cephalotes, are among the most important herbivorous insects in the neotropics.
 These ants harvest vast quantities of fresh leaf material, which is used to cultivate a fungus that serves as the colony's primary food source.
-This obligate ant-fungus mutualism is one of the few occurrences of farming by non-humans and likely facilitated the formation of their massive colonies.
+This obligate ant-fungus mutualism is one of the few occurrences of farming by non-humans and likely enabled the formation of their massive colonies.
 Leaf-cutter ant colonies display one of the most complex polymorphic caste systems, with workers ranging from small garden workers to large soldiers.

 Picture credit (public domain): Scott Bauer (USDA) 2003